Daniele Lanzillo, introduction to 8-bit assembly programming, 65XX, ValorosoIT, MOS 6510, assembler, MOS 6502

 Follow me on Instagram channel.
 Retro technology, Commodore, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

-The code is structured progressively, starting from simple operations such as loading a value into a register, up to more complex procedures, such as sending strings to a generic display or monitor via KERNAL.
-The examples are written in a clear and detailed way, with comments explaining step-by-step how each code segment works.
-This approach makes the book accessible even to beginners.
+The code is progressively structured, starting from simple operations such as loading a value in a register, up to more complex procedures, such as sending string to a generic display or monitor via kern.
+The examples are written in a clear and detailed way, with comments that explain step by step the operation of each segment of code.
+This approach makes the book also accessible to beginners.

 Assembly for MOS 65XX processors, download